• Home

 15-Minute Mini Apple Pies

-Personally, I want a big, beautiful, decadent dessert to be the grand finale and star of the show for holidays or entertaining.
+Personally, I want a big, beautiful, decadent dessert to be the grand finale and star of the show for holidays or entertainment.
 Sadly, I have learned over the years that not everyone has that sentiment.
 I just don’t understand, but it is what it is.

 That’s why I came up with this small version of Apple Pie.
 Plus, they’re great for big parties when you want finger foods.
+I also like to serve ham and cheese pinwheels, sausage stars, and French Quarter pecan cheese spread at parties.

 15-Minute Mni Apple Pies